-G 4.
-D. P. COLL & Section Policy/Objective 4.2 Objective Create and enhance opportunities to buy locally produced agricultural products 4.2.1 Policy Support and encourage farmers markets by: 4.2.1 1.
-Ensuring that farmers markets and agricultural uses are exempt from Development Permit Area requirements; 2. consider waiving building permit and development application fees for the construction of produce stands, farmers markets, and other agricultural markets whose principle use is selling locally produced agricultural products; 3. taking an active role in promoting locally grown produce; 4. working with the Nanaimo and Cedar Farmers Institute and other agricultural groups to develop educational programs and informational brochure(s) to introduce people to growing their own food and how to obtain locally grown food; and, 5. supporting temporary and/or seasonal farmers markets in any land use designation.
-Policy Community gardens shall be supported in all land use designations contained in this 4.2.1 Plan.
-Policy 4.2.2 The RDN may consider the use of any land for community gardens and farmers markets.
-Policy The integration of edible landscaping in all new development shall be strongly 4.2.3 encouraged.
+Section 4.2 Policy/Objective Objective 4.2.1 Create and enhance opportunities to buy locally produced agricultural products Policy 4.2.1 Support and encourage farmers markets by: Ensuring that farmers markets and agricultural uses are exempt from Development Permit Area requirements; Comment [192]: some may be problematic such as composting, etc. consider waiving building permit and development application fees for the construction of produce stands, farmers markets, and other agricultural markets whose principle use is selling locally produced agricultural products; Comment [193]: delete?
+Encourage RDN to, or this is what we want.
+3. taking an active role in promoting locally grown produce; 4. working with the Nanaimo Foodshare.
+Nanaimo and Cedar Farmers Institute and other agricultural groups to develop educational programs and informational brochure(s) to introduce people to growing their own food and how to obtain locally grown food; and, Comment [194]: Recognize other groups. supporting temporary and/or seasonal farmers markets in any land use designation.

-Section 4.2 Policy/Objective Policy The provision of community gardens may be considered a community amenity in 4.2.3 conjunction with a proposed development.
+Section Policy/Objective 4.2 Policy Community gardens shall be supported in all land use designations contained in this 4.2.1 Plan.
+Policy The RDN may consider the use of any land for community gardens and farmers markets.
+4.2.2 Policy The integration of edible landscaping in all new development shall be strongly 4.2.3 encouraged.
+Policy The provision of community gardens may be considered a community amenity in 4.2.3 conjunction with a proposed development.
 Policy This Plan supports the development of a Regional District of Nanaimo local food 4.2.4 purchasing policy for use when food is required as part of a community engagement process and regular RDN meetings.

 Implementation Actions Timing (Immediate, Short Term, Long Term, Ongoing) When considering a rezoning application, the Regional District of Nanaimo Ongoing shall encourage the applicant to incorporate provisions for local food production in to the design.
-Develop an Regional District of Nanaimo local food purchasing policy.
+Develop a Regional District of Nanaimo local food purchasing policy.
 Short Term Develop Development Permit guidelines and exemptions for agricultural uses Immediate and encouraging opportunities for food production in non-agricultural developments.
 Amend Regional District of Nanaimo Land Use and Subdivision Bylaw No. Immediate 500, 1987 to permit farmers markets and community gardens.
+Total Control of the